lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

 ---
-title: Shadow DOM
+title: Working with Shadow DOM
 eleventyNavigation:
   key: Shadow DOM
   parent: Components
   order: 4
 ---

-By default, Lit components use [shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) to encapsulate their DOM.
+Lit components use [shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) to encapsulate their DOM.
+DOM encapsulation is the key to unlocking interoperability with any other code, including other web components or Lit component, functioning on the page.

 Shadow DOM provides three benefits: